nf-core/sarek/docs/output.md

 [GATK HaplotypeCaller](https://gatk.broadinstitute.org/hc/en-us/articles/360042913231-HaplotypeCaller) calls germline SNPs and indels via local re-assembly of haplotypes.

-Germline calls are provided for all samples, to able comparison of both tumor and normal for possible mixup.
+Germline calls are provided for all samples, to enable comparison of both, tumor and normal, for possible mixup.

 For all samples:
 **Output directory: `results/VariantCalling/[SAMPLE]/HaploTypeCaller`**